Review: The Shrouded Isle

 When you’re not putting daggers through people’s hearts, the rest of the game is a balancing act to ensure that all the criteria is properly met for Chernobog’s return.
 Each house is in charge of maintaining a specific virtue across the village.
 Five bars displayed at the bottom of the screen keep track of ignorance, fervor, discipline, penitence, and obedience.
 If one of those virtues isn’t sufficient enough, i.e. people across the village are misbehaving too much, you could lose.
 You must also ensure you keep every house satisfied.
 If you anger them too much by sacrificing too many of their people or not taking their advice often enough, they could rebel and end things for you.

-I found The Shrouded Isle‘s gameplay to be unique compared to similar games I’ve played.
-It doesn’t hold your hand, and it has a certain formula that requires a few playthroughs to get the hang of.
+The Shrouded Isle plays differently than most other management sims I’ve played.
+Far from holding your hand, it has a certain formula that requires a few playthroughs to get the hang of.
 There’s an element of mystery in that Chernobog assigns you a specific sinner who you’re supposed to find by discovering their major vice, and there’s more than one way to do that, but I won’t list them all here because figuring that out is part of the fun.
-The downside is that once you do figure out the game’s formula, so to speak, it becomes less intriguing and more repetitive.
+The downside is that once you do figure out the game’s formula, it becomes less intriguing and more repetitive.

 Every so often, a special event will occur through a text box, and you’re given choices of how to deal with it.
 Each choice affects one of your village stats, whether it’s a virtue or your reputation with one of the houses.
 Most of the events seem like one-off scenarios that are meant to save you by upping a stat that has dropped too low, but some become part of a narrative thread.
 For example, one of the women in your village can become pregnant, and you decide what to do with the child, which leads to a little story playing out later on.
 These vignettes of village life are a welcome break, and through them I found myself wanting to know more about the in-game world.
 The management mechanics are fun, but they could stand to be shaken up a bit more by story interjections.
 It seems like a minor complaint considering that The Shrouded Isle is meant to be a sim game and not a narrative journey, but I can’t help but think that more content, more choices, and perhaps even more endings would provide a richer experience.